AlternativeFFFF/Alt-F4/submissions/Complexity Corner - Speakers/Complexity Corner - Speakers.md

 The [Programmable Speaker](https://wiki.factorio.com/Programmable_speaker) is a 'building' that takes up only one tile.
 When connected to a circuit, it can make sounds that you'll hear in game based on the signals on that circuit.
 You can adjust the volume, pick a specific sound for it to play, tell it to be audible no matter how far away you are, and even show a custom alert on the map.
 The speaker is unlocked with the Circuits technology, which is so early in the tech tree that it could be your first green tech.

-[Image of speaker | Caption: There he stands, in all his majestic glory.]
+[Image: https://wiki.factorio.com/File:Programmable_speaker_entity.png | Caption: There he stands, in all his majestic glory.]

 What results can it give?